deepcodebase/inpaint/README.md

 - and at last, a container is launched based on `docker-compose.yml`

-The defualt setting of `docker-compose.yml` is shown as below:
+The defualt setting of `docker-compose.yml` is shown as below, you can modify this setting before building accordingly:

 ``` yaml
 version: "3.9"